hsynercn/pluralsight-serverless-applications-on-aws-path/1_serverless_apps_on_aws_introduction.md

 AWS Serverless Deployment Tools
 - CloudFormation
+    - AWS CloudFormation is an AWS service that uses template files to automate the setup of AWS resources
     - You can describe the infrastructure
 - Serverless Application Model(SAM)
     - It is similar to CloudFormation
+    - It is simplified, provides local development capabilities
 - Cloud Development Kit(CDK)
     - Why Use the CDK for Serverless: enables you to write programmatic code for your infrastructure.
     - Generates CloudFormation templates based on your code.